ThiagoMaria-SecurityIT/HIPAA-Security-Rule-Compliance-Implementation-Monitoring-Framework/README.md

 ## **Technology Enablement**

-Our framework is powered by a **custom web application** that provides:
+My framework is powered by a **custom web application** that provides:

 - **Unified Compliance Dashboard**: Real-time visibility across all requirements
 - **Automated Monitoring**: Continuous control validation and testing